Svenska – English

 Carrying out the duel was not easy, since it had to be done clandestinely.
 The antagonists kept deciding on new places and times in order to evade discovery, and Gabriel followed Drake on all of these travels.
 Once, they had decided to meet at Fredrikshall.
 Drake had come all the way to Strömstad when he was forced to give up because the authorities had got wind of the planned duel.
 They finally met by Tranås Kvarn, close to Gabriel’s residence.
 But instead of meeting him in a duel, Ulfsparre traitorously shot his opponent in the back as he was going home in his sled from Liljeholmen to Göberg.
 A week later, he died from the wound.

 Ulfsparre then made another mistake, which would just serve to underline his already apparent dishonesty.
 When Drake’s widow brought her husband’s assassin to court, Gabriel helped her as much as he could.
 He knew better than anyone what had happened, so Ulfsparre decided to make a stab at buying his silence for the sum of 200 gold ducats.
 Gabriel did not fall for it.
-When Ulfsparre haughtily stated that the witness Gabriel was not even “worthy of being called a man” (värdig att kallas en man), he answered:
+When Ulfsparre haughtily stated that the witness Gabriel was not even “worthy of being called a man” (värdig att kallas en man), he answered: ”I cannot deny that had I been eius inconstantiae and in accordance with the intentions of the colonel’s supporters and good friends allowed myself to be corrupted, I should by no means merit an honest man’s title or name”.
+He adds that he: ”neither from enticement, which has taken place, nor from threats would allow himself to deviate from the truth”.

 His straight and honest handling of the case, in combination with his obvious willpower and personality, recommended him to the people in charge in the army and assisted him in his career in times to come.
 He was about to be promoted.